In addition to its regular holdings, the North Carolina Central University School of Law Library has several special collections.

 The Papers of the NAACP is an expansive microfilm collection covering meeting minutes, correspondence, campaigns, general office files, legal department files, committee papers and many other documents relating to the NAACP.
 The extensive files from the national office date from 1909 to 1972.
 The documents chronicle crucial events of the civil rights movement including the Freedom Rides, the Sit-In Campaigns, the March on Washington, and the rise of Martin Luther King, Jr. The Papers of the NAACP also include detailed records from local NAACP branches.
 These branch files provide extensive documentation on the local networks of civil rights activists who worked with the NAACP at the grass-roots level.

-The Papers of the NAACP microfilm collection is housed in the microform room.
+The Papers of the NAACP microfilm collection is located in the microform room.
 To access the microform room, please see a member of the circulation staff.
 The Papers of the NAACP have also been digitized and are available online through ProQuest’s History Vault.
 Off-campus access to ProQuest requires the use of Web VPN.
 For more information on using ProQuest to access this collection, please contact a reference librarian.